 Enterprise network market growth continues to improve with lower price realization and reduced profitability with greater competition at the market.
-We do foresee the growth to improve in the medium term driven by demand in Infrastructure projects, Defense sector, E-commerce, Hospitality, Education, IT/ITES & Government projects.
-We do see growth in Fiber Business over copper due to large infrastructure corridors, national fiber optic network, digital India & smart city initiatives which would in turn help us to maintain profitability.
+We do foresee the growth to improve in the medium term driven by demand in Banking & Finance sector, Manufacturing, Infrastructure projects by Govt., Defense sector, healthcare & hospitality projects.
+Your Company do see growth in Fiber Business over copper due high bandwidth requirements with rapid adoption of advanced internet applications and your Company will be able to favorably participate in this market.